Pork and Sweet Peppers on Noodles

 Preparation

-Trim off fat from pork and cut across the grain into 1/4-inch (0.5 cm) thick strips.
+Trim off fat from pork and cut across the grain into 1/4-inch (1/2 cm) thick strips.
 In a bowl, sprinkle pork with half of the paprika and 1/4 tsp (1 mL) each, salt and pepper.
 In a large skillet, melt half of the butter over medium-high heat.
-Brown pork strips in three batches, adding more of the butter as necessary; transfer to a clean bowl.
+Brown pork strips in batches (if necessary), adding more of the butter if needed; transfer to a clean bowl.

 Reduce heat to medium.
-Melt remaining butter in skillet; add sweet peppers, onion, remaining paprika and 1/4 cup (50 mL) of the broth to skillet and sauté for about 3 min or until onion is softened.
+Melt remaining butter in skillet; add sweet bell peppers, onion, remaining paprika and 1/4 cup (60 mL) of the broth to skillet and sauté for about 3 min or until onion is softened.
 Stir in remaining broth.
-Whisk flour into Milk and stir into skillet.
-Increase heat to medium-high; bring to a simmer, stirring and scraping up any brown bits stuck to pan.
+Whisk flour into milk and stir into skillet.
+Increase heat to medium-high; bring to a simmer, stirring and scraping bottom of pan.
 Reduce heat and simmer, stirring often, for about 5 min or until sauce is thickened.

 Meanwhile, in a large pot of boiling salted water, cook noodles for about 6 min or until tender but firm.
 Drain well.